What is a separation agreement?

 A separation agreement is needed when a separating couple want to be able to prove the terms of an agreement between them.
 This is most typically a financial agreement but can also include arrangements for children.

-A separation agreement can help protect you from future financial claims on divorce.
+A separation agreement or deed of separation can help protect you from future financial claims on divorce.

 There are also times when you will need a separation agreement simply to prove that you are separated.